Skip to main content

 Original Purpose

-Coaching inn and tavern (hostelry for travelers and a local alehouse) that has served since Tudor times
+Coaching inn and tavern (hostelry for travellers and a local alehouse) that has served since Tudor times

 Historical Significance